jvhagey/Tutorials/pages/mydoc/mydoc_Basic.md

    sample = '\w+'
 ```

+More details on wildcards can be found in the [snakemake documenation](https://snakemake.readthedocs.io/en/stable/project_info/faq.html#how-do-i-run-my-rule-on-all-files-of-a-certain-directory).

 # Adding in some python

 We have seen how to run programs that are already installed on the cluster, what about our own scripts?
 We can add python directly into the rule by swapping out the `shell` argument for `run`.